-All students are required to write a term paper on a specific material used for medical devices, and present it in class during a dedicated session.
+All students are required to write a term paper on a specific material used for medical devices, and present it in lab during a dedicated session.
 The requirements for the term paper and the evaluation criteria will be posted on Canvas.
-Students will work in small teams, which they will form with members of their laboratory section.
+Students will work in groups of 2, which they will form with members of their laboratory section.
 The term paper must include an Acknowledgments section indicating the specific contributions of each student.
 Students with no contribution will receive no credit for the term paper.
 The term paper and presentation according to a rubric that will be made available at the beginning of the semester.

-The deadline for submitting the term paper is December 2 at 11:59 PM.
-Subject presentations are scheduled starting the week of November 23, 2020 (subject to change with fair notice), during the laboratory hours.
+The deadline for submitting the term paper is November 21, at 11:59 p.m.
+Presentations are scheduled for the week of November 28, 2022 (subject to change with fair notice), during the laboratory hours.